 So it gets optimized as much as it can.
 That means if your reading power is significantly higher in your new progressive lenses compared to your old ones like +1,50 to now +2,25 I expect you must adjust to the new lens.
 The reason is clear zones will get smaller in the reading zones the more reading power you need.
 So keep that in mind.

 Another great Technology that comes into play the Zeiss Plus and above is the Framefit+ option.
 What you get here is the optimization of the length of your Progressive lenses.
 This determines how much you need to look down to be able to read.
-In longer progressive lens design, you need to lower your eyes more and you get a bigger zone for the mid-distance.
+In a longer progressive lens design, you need to lower your eyes more and you get a bigger zone for the mid-distance.

 If you order a shorter lens the intermediate distance will get smaller and you do not need to lower your eyes as much.
 Framefit+ does this for you and is dependent on how the new frame sits in your face.
 A nice addition to that is that the blurry periphery gets distributed over the lens surface so it is as much out of your way as possible.
 This ensures the most comfortable experience with different heights of the frames you choose.

-The Pure is the baseline model of the Zeiss´s progressive lens designs.
+The Pure is the baseline model of Zeiss´s progressive lens designs.
 It already comes with the digital inside technology.
 This means the lenses are made with taking your digital devices into account because you tend to hold them closer to your eyes compared to printed media.
 In a lot of manufacturers, lower-priced progressive lenses are just the old type of lenses that were developed in a time were smartphones and tablets did not play such an important role to us.

 When you hold things a little bit closer to your eyes your eyeballs are positioned differently and therefore you are looking through different zones of your lenses.
 This is what digital inside means.
 It is a newer design that takes the needed distances into consideration that older progressive lens designs just not do.